collindching/Learning-Exercises/README.md

 ## Mini-projects

-* Box Office Revenue Prediction: a regression project using data from The Movie Database (practicing ML workflow and data processing using custom transformers)
+* **Box Office Revenue Prediction:** a regression project using data from The Movie Database
+	* Practicing ML workflow and data processing using custom transformers + Pipelines
+* **SF Gate Home Price Prediction:** regression project based on data scraped from SF Gate
-* SF Gate Home Price Prediction: also a regression project, for practicing workflow and creating functions to make model training + evaluation quicker
+	* Practice workflow and create functions to make model training + evaluation quicker
-* First Flask App: tutorial on building an API in Python using flask... for future use in building my own fullstack ML app
+* **First Flask App:** tutorial on building an API (that records names) in Python using flask
+	* For future use in building my own fullstack ML app